Summer Solstice at Serpent Mound

 Serpent Mound is a National Historic Landmark built by the ancient American Indians of Ohio.

 The effigy mound in the form of a snake with a curved tail has become an icon of Indigenous cultural achievements, primarily because of its enormous scale.
-It’s also on the UNESCO World Heritage Tentative List (whc.unesco.org/en/tentativelists/5248/) for consideration as an internationally recognized landmark.
+It’s also on the UNESCO World Heritage Tentative List for consideration as an internationally recognized landmark.

 Serpent Mound’s Indigenous builders likely created the mound in alignment with the sun's cycle.

-Speakers are planned at 11 a.m. and 5 p.m. each day, Saturday, June 18,–Tuesday, June 21, and guided tours of Serpent Mound are scheduled at 2 and 8 p.m. each day.
+Speakers are planned at 11 a.m., 2 p.m. and 5 p.m. each day, Friday, June 20 & Saturday, June 21, and a site overview of Serpent Mound are scheduled at 9:30, 12:30 p.m. and 3:30 p.m.
+More information on speakers coming soon.

 Sign-Up for our eNewsletter!